IDMNYU/IdeationPrototypingFA19_McDermott/creative_process.md

 * Robert Rodriguez
 * Mike Rottenberg
 * Paula Scher
-* Georges Seurat ---- Caroline
+* Georges Seurat
 * David Shrigley
 * SWOON
+* Quentin Tarantino ---- Ty
 * Osamu Tezuka --- Joy
 * Twyla Tharp
 * Christina Tosi
-* Andy Warhol ---- Kiana
+* Andy Warhol ---- Kiana, Bonnie

 The key to your research is a proliferation of references on your subject, particularly interviews, sketchbooks, notebooks, and/or journals or other reflective writing which can give you insights into the research and design processes of your subject.